vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/interface/theme-color.md

 :::

-To let the Stylus compiler to work, you also need to assign the color variable to `$colorPicker` and write it to `.vuepress/styles/palette.styl`:
+To let the Stylus compiler to work, you also need to assign the color variable to `$colorPicker` and write it to `palette.styl` under `.vuepress/styles`:

 ::: details Example